cdoublev/css/doc/parse/README.md

 The CSS grammar is a set of rules to transform a byte stream or a stream of code points (string) into a structure representing this CSS input: a `CSSStyleSheet` (aka.
 CSSOM tree), a `CSSStyleDeclaration`, or a list of component values.

-The byte stream is transformed into code points, then into tokens, then into objects representing rules, declarations, and component values, first by applying basic syntax rules, then rules and declarations are validated against context rules (defined by the parent rule or style sheet), and declaration values are matched against the production of the declaration property.
+The byte stream is transformed into code points, then into tokens, then into objects representing rules, declarations, and component values, first by applying basic syntax rules, then rules and declarations are validated against context rules (defined by the parent rule or style sheet), and declaration values are matched against the production of the declaration target (a property or a descriptor).

-Below is a (incomplete) hierarchical representation of these different values:
+Below is a non-exhaustive list of these different values:

   - `<stylesheet>`: `<rule-list>`
   - rule